 Course Format: Online modules and final essay

-- Open to Stern undergraduate students only (B.S. and B.P.E programs) who have completed at least a year in residence at NYU (or from an accepted transfer institution); sophomores, juniors and seniors
+Open to Stern undergraduate students only (B.S. and B.P.E. programs) who have completed at least one year in residence at NYU (or from an accepted transfer institution); sophomores, juniors and seniors.

 - Counts as a Stern elective

 - Course will be offered fall, spring and summer terms

 - Students may only take the course once per semester